DisplayPort vs. HDMI: Which Is Better For Gaming?

 The above figures are all uncompressed signals, however.
 DisplayPort 1.4 added the option of Display Stream Compression 1.2a (DSC), which is also part of HDMI 2.1.
 In short, DSC helps overcome bandwidth limitations, which are becoming increasingly problematic as resolutions and refresh rates increase.
 For example, basic 24 bpp at 8K and 60 Hz needs 49.65 Gbps of data bandwidth, or 62.06 Gbps for 10 bpp HDR color.
 8K 120 Hz 10 bpp HDR, a resolution that we're likely to see more of in the future, needs 127.75 Gbps.
 Yikes!
 DSC can provide a 3:1 compression ratio by converting to 4:2:2 or 4:2:0 YCgCo and provides a "visually lossless" (or nearly so) result.
 Using DSC, 8K 120 Hz HDR is suddenly viable, with a bandwidth requirement of 'only' 42.58 Gbps.

-Both HDMI and DisplayPort can also carry audio data, which requires bandwidth as well, though it's a relatively small amount compared to the video data.
-DisplayPort and HDMI currently have a maximum of 36.86 Mbps for audio, or 0.37 Gbps if we keep things in the same units as video.
-Earlier versions of each standard may use even less data for audio.
+Both HDMI and DisplayPort can also carry audio data, which requires bandwidth as well, though it's a minuscule amount compared to the video data.
+DisplayPort and HDMI currently use a maximum of 36.86 Mbps for audio, or 0.037 Gbps if we keep things in the same units as video.
+Earlier versions of each standard can use even less data for audio.

 That's a lengthy introduction to a complex subject, but if you've ever wondered why the simple math (resolution * refresh rate * color depth) doesn't match published specs, it's because of all the timing standards, encoding, audio and more.
 Bandwidth isn't the only factor, but in general, the standard with a higher maximum bandwidth is 'better.'